smyler3/inventory-manager/README.md

 - make everything pretty

+  - Style form field contexts and make sure they are accessible (correct tag and read by screen reader)
+  - Use script tag to get errors for the form fields at the top of the file

+  - Homogonise page-forms to be like edit-product
+  - Delete product page
   - Add logo image
   - Add favicon
   - Style h2 and form context for category edit